Where to put Instagrammable style vignettes in your home or business

 It doesn’t have to be too bright.
 Just enough to take a photo without needing any flash or artificial light.

 Flash can make any subject look harsh.
-Generally, it’s best avoided if possible.
+Generally best avoided.

-Is there enough space for your visitors to stand back and take a photo?
+Is there enough space to stand back and take a photo?

 If it’s too cramped, the photo opp won’t work.